camwebb/shiba/src/README.md

 After \ref install, the program can be run simply by typing `shiba` in a terminal window, while in the same directory it was compiled in.
 If you have not set your `PATH` environmental variable to include ‘`.`’, you will need to type `./shiba`.
-The otions area:
+The options are:

       -d NUM   Use this value as the prob. of dispersal (probDispA) -f FILE  Use this file as input.
 Default file: shibaInput.xml